 So, to those of you who are divorced, if you are thinking about getting remarried to someone, you have another chance before you make one of life’s biggest decisions (again!)

-Now onto the other of the two most difficult decisions you’ll ever make: the decision to get divorced.
+Now onto the other of the two most difficult decisions you’ll ever make: deciding whether to get divorced:

 I was thinking the other day, I hope people don’t interpret this blog to be promoting divorce.
 I am 100% in favor of marriage.
 I absolutely LOVE the institution, and when I see people married and happy, it makes me very happy.
 The purpose of this blog is not to celebrate divorce, but to help men and women have a better life after they’ve been dealt the divorce card.

 Deciding whether to get divorced was the hardest, worst, horrifically difficult back and forth decision I have ever made.
 The thought of it makes me want to throw up, because I remember my ex and I going back and forth desperately trying to work it out before both realizing separating was the best thing.